fabioformosa/metamorphosis/index.md

 Benefits of a conversion service:
 * Usually conversions are spread as static methods into many classes.
 With a conversion service, you have a class for each converter and you can put all converters in the same package.
 So, it will be easy to locate the conversion when you navigate your code.
-* Usually conversions are implemented as static methods, but some conversions needs to query a repository.
-With a conversion service, all converters could be singleton and you can inject repositories or other services into it.
+* Usually conversions are implemented as static methods, but some conversions need to query a repository.
+With a conversion service, all converters could be singleton and you can inject repositories or other services into them.
 * Usually to convert a type you have to convert all subtypes, creating a messy dependency chain.
 With a conversion service, according to SRP (single responsibility principle) a converter just does its part of conversion and it delegates to conversion service the remaining conversion of all subtypes.
 So, each converter has at most a dependency from the conversion service.

 # Metamorphosis for Java